-If you wish to w waive your right to a hearing, you must affirm as follows: yes (1) I have not been found in violation of the Code of Ethics by any Boa three (3) years. rd or Association of REALTORS® in the preceding Boards or Associations of REALTORS where I hold or have held membership in the preceding three (3) years: yes (2) I acknowledge the conduct alleged in the complaint. yes (3) I agree to accept discipline which may include only one or more of mandatory attendance at a relevant educational program, suspen of \$15,000, should a violation of the Code of Ethics ultimately be placed on probation. sion for thirty (30) days, or a fine not in excess yes (4) I waive the right to a hearing.
-Signature of Perpandent Dota
+If you wish to waive your right to a hearing, you must affirm as follows:

+yes (1) I have not been found in violation of the Code of Ethics by a three (3) years. ny Board or Association of REALTORS® in the preceding Boards or Associations of REALTORS where I hold or hav we held membership in the preceding three (3) years: yes (2) I acknowledge the conduct alleged in the complaint. yes (3) I agree to accept discipline which may include only one or more of the following: a letter of warning or repriman mandatory attendance at a relevant educational program, suspension for thirty (30) days, or a fine not in exce of \$15,000, should a violation of the Code of Ethics ultimately be determined.
+I acknowledge that I may also placed on probation. yes (4) I waive the right to a hearing. ,, 20 Signature of Respondent Date